 It’s the most romantic day of the year, and the temptation to splash out on cards and gifts for your loved one can feel a little over-whelming.
 We have some helpful tips and tricks to have a budget friendly Valentine’s Day.

 Eating out for Valentine’s Day may be a romantic thing to do, however it can be an expensive treat.
 Why not have a look at what meal deals the supermarkets have on offer?
 Tesco have a Valentine’s meal deal which includes mains, sides, dessert and a drink (alcohol included) for only £10.

 If you do decide to eat out for Valentine’s Day, have a look for discount vouchers that will save you money on your food bill.
 Websites like Vouchercloud have many discounts available for a wide selection of restaurants.

 Spend some quality time together watching a film.
 Cinemas have lots of offers through their websites for cheap tickets, or use Groupon to get tickets discounted.
 Curling up on the sofa and watching a film at home is another romantic way to spend time together.

 If you are spending Valentine’s Day with the kids, why not bake some sweet treats?
-This is an activity they will love to get involved with and everyone can enjoy.
+An enjoyable activity that everyone can join in.
 There are plenty of simple recipes for Valentine’s treats that anyone can follow, like this for rice krispies Valentines lollipops.

-Get some card, felt tip pens and some craft bits, and make a Valentine’s card for your special someone.
-It will be more personal than a shop bought card, and will mean a lot more to the person who receives it.
-You can even get the kids involved to keep them busy, and they can make their own special card.
+Why not use some card, felt tip pens and some craft bits, and make a Valentine’s card for your special someone.
+Creating your own personal card with have more meaning to the person who receives it.
+The kids can also help to make their own special card.

 If your partner loves football, but it’s not really your thing, why not attend a game with them for Valentine’s Day?
 This will show them how much they mean to you, and then in return they can take part in one of your interests.